 All interns also participate in a weekly seminar led by a faculty member in the Political Science Department.
 The seminar examines the scholarship on state legislatures nationwide.
 The seminar’s academic foundation is informed by the students’ real-world experience in the Connecticut General Assembly.
-For more information, contact Professor Diana Evans
+For more information, contact Professor Serena Laws.

 The Cotter Congressional Internship Fund

-Endowed in memory of U.S. Congressman William R. Cotter, Trinity ’49, this fund provides a stipend for students doing summer internships in the offices of any United States Senator or Representative.
+Endowed in memory of U.S. Congressman William R. Cotter ’49, this fund provides a stipend for students doing summer internships in the offices of any United States Senator or Representative.
 Preference is given to internships with Connecticut Senators and Representatives and to legislative interns in Washington, D.C.
-If you are planning such an internship this summer, please submit a statement of need and a letter of acceptance to the Career Development Center by May 15 to apply for a stipend.
+If you are planning such an internship this summer, please contact the Career Development Center at email@example.com.